Open-Systems-Pharmacology/Suite/README.md

 ### Qualification framework

 The qualification framework enables an automated validation of various scenarios (use-cases) supported by the OSP platform.
 This technical framework is used, for example, to release, in full confidence, a new version of the OSP Suite by verifying automatically that an ever-growing list of scenarios is performing as expected.
-Qualification framework is described in detail [here](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/qualification).
+The qualification framework is described in detail [here](https://docs.open-systems-pharmacology.org/shared-tools-and-example-workflows/qualification).

 ### Validation and automation tools